IgniteUI/indigo-design-docfx/en/getting-started.md

   <div class="divider--half"></div>

 The last thing would be to select all layers for the form, including the white background and the shadow and group them together.
 With the newly formed Group selected fix both its width and height and fix it to the top from the Resizing panel on the right.
 This will not change the final look of our design, but will make it act responsive if the artboard is resized.

+> [!WARNING]
+> As you were making progress on the tasks above, you may have spotted the `_Overrides` category, appearing in the insert menu above the various Components and Patterns available.
+This category contains internal symbols, which we have used to develop the preset states and layouts, through which the amazing flexibility and customization that come with Indigo.Design are possible.
+Anything that you may see under `_Overrides` is actually available through the component it is intended for, so please ignore this category and restrain yourself from using anything that is inside for your designs.

 ## Additional Resources